xfrenette/hotelcaisse-server/docs/api.md

 * `status`: (string) either `"ok"` or `"error"`
 * `data`: (mixed) data returned by this API method.
 Can be not present if the method doesn't return data or in case of error.
-* `businessVersion`: (string) current business data version (see "businessVersion" section below).
+* `businessVersion`: (string) current business data version (see "businessVersion attribute" section below).
 * `error`: (object) Present only if `status` is `"error"`.
 Contains the following keys: `code`: (string) error code; and `message`: (string) optional message giving more details for the error.
 This error message will never contain sensitive information, but is probably too technical to show the end user.
 It is also always in English.
-* `upToDateBusinessData`: (object) If the server judged that the device needs updated business data (generally because of an outdated `businessVersion`), this object will contain the updated data.
-It will probably not contain the whole Business instance (though it is possible) but only the parts that need to be replaced (ex: `products`).
+* `business`: (object) If the server judged that the device needs an up to date Business instance (ex: because of an outdated `businessVersion` or explicitly requested, see `POST /api/business`), this object will contain the updated data.
+It may be a partial Business object, containing only updated attributes (ex: only `rooms` and `transactionModes`) or a full Business instance.
+See "business attribute" section below.
 * `token`: (string) if the device is correctly authenticated, contains the token to send in the next request.
 It can be different than the one used in the current request, so always use in your requests the one received in the last response.
 Note that if you make a request and an error is returned, the error will probably not have a `token`.
 For